 At the local level, the statistical test confirmed that functional connectivity at the local level increased in the occipital lobe on all frequency bands.
-On Theta (4-8Hz) and Alpha (8-12Hz), functional connectivity decreased at the parietal lobe, and in Beta (13-30Hz) functional connectivity decreased at the temporal lobe.
+However, in Theta (4-8Hz) and Alpha (8-12Hz), functional connectivity decreased in the parietal lobe, and in Beta (13-30Hz), functional connectivity decreased in the temporal lobe.

 \end{itemize}

 \end{multicols}

 \begin{multicols}{2}